Glossary TermApril 20, 2024

 Mistake 4: Ignoring Volume Divergence

-Wrong: Not noticing when price goes up but volume goes down
+Wrong: Not noticing when price rises but volume falls

-Result: You buy the top, trend reverses, you get wrecked
+Result: You buy the top, trend reverses, you get punished

-Right: Watch for divergences - they're early warning signs
+Right: Watch for divergences — they are early warning signs

 Pro Tips from Experienced Traders

-1. Volume precedes price - Big volume moves often signal major trend changes
+1. Volume precedes price — Large volume movements often signal important trend changes

 2. Compare to average — Is current volume above or below the 30-day average?

-3. Look for volume spikes - These signal important market events
+3. Watch for volume spikes — These signal important market events

 4. Volume > price patterns — Volume is more reliable than most technical indicators

-5. Watch volume at key levels - Breakouts with high volume are real, low volume is fake
+5. Watch volume at key levels — High-volume breakouts are real, low-volume ones are fake

-6. Declining volume = weakening trend - No matter what price is doing
+6. Falling volume = weakening trend — Regardless of what price is doing

-7. Check volume across exchanges - Is volume high on one exchange but low on others?
-Something's off.
+7. Check volume across exchanges — Is volume high on one exchange but low on others?
+Something is off.

 Key Takeaways

-1. Volume confirms price - price move without volume is suspicious
+1. Volume confirms price — Price movement without volume is suspicious

 2. High volume = real interest — low volume = nobody cares

-3. Volume precedes price - big volume moves often signal reversals
+3. Volume precedes price — large volume moves often signal reversals

 4. Watch for divergences — price up/volume down = warning sign